 Andy Stanley has written a must-read book for leader/communicators who want to maximize the adhesiveness of their vision!

 Andy Stanley, founding and lead pastor of North Point Community Church, is one of a handful of writers that I read everything they write.
-You’ll find some of Andy’s books in the sidebar already, but the latest book I’ve read, and the latest addition to the list of recommended books for leaders is Making Vision Stick (see Google Books’ limited preview), part of the new Leadership Library series from Zondervan.
+The latest book I’ve read is Making Vision Stick (see Google Books’ limited preview), part of the new Leadership Library series from Zondervan.

 The first thing I love about the book is that it’s only 74 pages long.
 If all books were as short, I’d be able to read a lot more books!